Icinga/icinga-powershell-framework/doc/100-General/10-Changelog.md

 ### Bugfixes

+* [#753](https://github.com/Icinga/icinga-powershell-framework/issues/753) Fixes Icinga for Windows config compiler to always use `Switchparameter` for `switch` data types, in case the documentation is not written properly for the plugin
 * [#781](https://github.com/Icinga/icinga-powershell-framework/issues/781) Fixes Icinga for Windows being stuck during installation while fetching service information over CIM-Instances, if other services are frozen, blocking the CIM-Request
 * [#784](https://github.com/Icinga/icinga-powershell-framework/issues/784) Fixes Icinga for Windows threshold comparison which wrongly compared warning/critical thresholds for non-range values (like Match)
 * [#785](https://github.com/Icinga/icinga-powershell-framework/issues/785) Fixes Icinga for Windows freezing during loading in case the `config.json` is empty